g-nitin/PaTS/scripts/README.md

   - Passes the generated plan and goal state to an instance of `BlocksWorldValidator` (configured with the correct predicate manifest) for validation.
   - Collects detailed `ValidationResult` objects for each problem.
   - Computes and outputs aggregated performance metrics.
 - **`scripts/models/ttm.py`**: Implements training and prediction logic for the Tiny Time Mixer (TTM) model.
-It includes the `BlocksWorldDataset` for TTM-specific data loading (using `.npy` files, split files like `train_files.txt`, and the `predicate_manifest_<N>.txt`) and the `BlocksWorldTTM` class to manage the model.
+It uses `PaTSDataset` for data loading and a custom `TTMDataCollator` to prepare batches in the format TTM expects (including context/prediction windowing, padding, and scaling based on the `predicate_manifest_<N>.txt` for `state_dim`).
 Its main focus is now on training and saving models.
 - **`scripts/models/lstm.py`**: Implements training and prediction logic for a baseline LSTM model.
+It uses `PaTSDataset` for data loading and a custom `lstm_collate_fn` to prepare batches (padding sequences, etc.).
 Its main focus is now on training and saving models.
 - **`scripts/models/plansformer.py`**: (Placeholder) Intended for a Transformer-based planning model.

 ## Benchmarking and Evaluation (`scripts/benchmark.py`)